coxifred/pimpMySuperWatt/README.md

                                     "dbPort"    : "8086"
                                    }
                                   ],
-        "queryPoolingInterval"  : 30                     <- Inverter will be queried every 30s
+        "queryPoolingInterval"  : 30                     <- Inverter will be queried every 30s (min 2s)
 }
 ```